duclamvan/OmniStock/replit.md

 - **OpenAI API**: Used for AI-powered product weight and dimension inference in carton packing optimization.

 ## Shipping & Logistics APIs
 - **PPL CZ CPL API**: Automated shipping label generation for PPL courier service, using OAuth2 authentication.
 Supports creating, canceling, and retrieving shipping labels with tracking numbers.
+Includes full dobírka (cash on delivery) support with configurable COD amount and currency (CZK/EUR/USD).
 - **OpenStreetMap Nominatim API**: For address geocoding and auto-correction.

 ## Other APIs